citp/privacy-policy-historical/g/gi/gir/girlguiding.org.uk.md

 ### Disclaimer

-We cannot be responsible for any information you disclose in public community areas of the Girlguiding UK website or those that are listed in our Website directory.
+We cannot be responsible for any information you disclose in public community areas of the Girlguiding UK website or those that are listed in our website directory.
 This information can be viewed or collected by any third party and you should always be wary of publishing any personal information in public community areas.
-We also encourage you to read the privacy policy of any websites listed in our Website directory that you choose to visit so you may understand what information is collected from you and for what purpose.
+We also encourage you to read the privacy policy of any websites listed in our website directory that you choose to visit so you may understand what information is collected from you and for what purpose.
-Girlguiding UK cannot be held responsible for the policies of any third party website listed in our Website directory and you access these websites at your own risk.
+Girlguiding UK cannot be held responsible for the policies of any third party website listed in our website directory and you access these websites at your own risk.

 **Changes to this privacy policy**